Terms and conditions

 10. Confidentiality

 10.1 A Party may not, without the consent of the other Party, disclose documents to third parties or otherwise disclose confidential information about the Agreement or about the other Party, except to the extent necessary for the performance of the Agreement.
-The parties must impose a duty of confidentiality on their staff by entering into non-disclosure agreements with them, or in some other appropriate way ensure that the duty of confidentiality is observed.
+The parties must impose a duty of confidentiality on their staff by entering into non-disclosure agreements with them, or otherwise ensure that the duty of confidentiality is observed.
 The duty of confidentiality does not apply to information that a Party can duly prove has come to its knowledge other than through the Agreement or that is generally known.
-The duty of confidentiality continues to apply even if the Agreement has otherwise been terminated.
+The duty of confidentiality shall continue to apply even if the Agreement has otherwise been terminated.

-11.1 Circumstances that prevent or significantly impede the performance of a Party's obligations under the Agreement and over which that Party has no control, such as but not limited to lightning, fire, earthquake, flood, war, large-scale mobilization or military call-up, riot or civil commotion, requisitions, seizures, currency restrictions, epidemics, interventions by the authorities, fuel restrictions, general shortage of transportation, goods or energy or strike, blockade, lockout or other labor dispute, whether or not the Party concerned is a party to the conflict, as well as failure or delay in delivery from subcontractors due to the above-mentioned circumstances, shall exempt the Party concerned.
+11.1 Circumstances that prevent or significantly impede the fulfilment of a Party's obligations under the Agreement and over which the Party in question has no control, such as but not limited to lightning, fire, earthquake, flood, war, large-scale mobilisation or military call-ups, riots or civil commotion, requisitions, seizure, currency restrictions, epidemics, intervention by the authorities, fuel restrictions, general shortage of transport, goods or energy or strike, blockade, lockout or other labour dispute, regardless of whether the Party concerned is a party to the conflict or not, as well as failure or delay in delivery from subcontractors due to any of the above circumstances.
 The above circumstances shall relieve the Party concerned of its liability and entitle it to necessary extensions of time and to exemption from fines and other legal consequences.
-It is incumbent on the Party wishing to invoke a ground for exemption to notify the other Party in writing immediately after it has ascertained or should have ascertained that a ground for exemption existed.
+It is incumbent on the Party wishing to invoke a ground for exemption to notify the other Party in writing immediately after it has realised or should have realised that a ground for exemption existed.

-11.2 If compliance with the Agreement is prevented for longer than six months due to circumstances set out in clause 11.1, either Party is entitled, without liability for damages or otherwise, to withdraw from the Agreement.
+11.2 If fulfilment of the Agreement is prevented for longer than six months due to the circumstances set out in clause 11.1, either Party is entitled, without liability for damages or otherwise, to withdraw from the Agreement.

-11.3 The Supplier is similarly entitled to invoke clauses 11.1 and 11.2 in situations where the aforementioned circumstances do not prevent or significantly impede the fulfillment of its obligations under the Agreement, but increase the cost of performance by more than 4%.
+11.3 The Supplier is similarly entitled to invoke clauses 11.1 and 11.2 in situations where the aforementioned circumstances do not prevent or significantly impede the fulfilment of its obligations under the Agreement, but increase the cost of fulfilment by more than 4%.

-12.1 The Supplier's obligation to deliver the Product is subject to the Supplier obtaining and maintaining the necessary export, import and re-export licenses.
-If the necessary licenses are not obtained, or if a license already obtained is revoked, and there is no negligence on the part of the Supplier, the Supplier is released from its obligation to deliver the Product, and the Buyer cannot hold the Supplier liable in such case.
+12.1 The Supplier's obligation to deliver the Product is subject to the Supplier obtaining and maintaining the necessary export, import and re-export licences.
+If the necessary licences are not obtained, or if a licence already obtained is revoked, and there is no negligence on the part of the Supplier, the Supplier is released from its obligation to deliver the Product, and the Buyer may not hold the Supplier liable in such case.

-12.2 The Buyer undertakes, to the extent necessary, to assist in obtaining an export or import license for the purchased Product, and to obtain the necessary permits and comply with applicable regulations in the event of any re-export of the Product or of another product of which the purchased Product is wholly or partly a part.
+12.2 The Buyer undertakes to assist to the extent necessary in obtaining an export or import licence for the purchased Product, and to obtain the necessary permits and comply with applicable regulations in the event of any re-export of the Product or of another product of which the purchased Product is wholly or partly a part.

 12.3 The Buyer shall bear any costs for certification of the Product.